5 Ways to Transfer Photos from iPhone to SD Card

 - • Access Camera Roll Only: Use Windows Explorer DCIM Folder

 - • Transfer and Delete Photos: Use Mac Photos App

 - • Wireless Solution: Via iCloud If You Upgrade Storage Plan

 - • App Plus Online Solution: Via Documents by Readdle

 Method 1.
-How to Transfer Photos from iPhone to SD Card in a Well Organized Way
+How to Transfer Photos from iPhone to SD Card in a Well-Organized Way

-Regarded as one of the best data transfer tool for iPhone 14/13/12/11 and more, DearMob iPhone Manager is fully capable of transferring iPhone data like photos, messages, music, videos, contacts, ringtone, calendar and more.
+Regarded as one of the best data transfer tools for iPhone 14/13/12/11 and more, DearMob iPhone Manager is fully capable of transferring iPhone data like photos, messages, music, videos, contacts, ringtone, calendars, and more.
 Also, DearMob iPhone Manager can help you copy photos from iPhone to SD card in minutes.
 First, you need to transfer photos from iPhone to a computer and then copy photos from computer to SD card seamlessly.
 This workflow may sound a little troublesome in the first place, but it has some incomparable advantages over others.

 • Transfer photos by albums and folders, which helps you to better organize photos.

 • Provide better compatibility to convert HEIC to JPG.